-- Oral examinations may not be taken until the student has completed all required coursework except HIST 8001 (Teaching History in Colleges and Universities). - Oral examinations must be completed within two semesters after the completion of all required course work except HIST 8001 (Teaching History in Colleges and Universities). - As the Graduate School must be notified at least two weeks in advance of the date set for comprehensive examinations, students are responsible for notifying the graduate coordinator at least three weeks in advance of the date set for comprehensive examinations.
+- Students may not take their oral examinations until they have completed all required coursework except HIST 8001 (Teaching History in Colleges and Universities). - Students must complete oral examinations within two semesters after the completion of all required course work except HIST 8001 (Teaching History in Colleges and Universities). - As the graduate coordinator must notify the Graduate School at least two weeks in advance of the date set for comprehensive examinations, students are responsible for notifying the graduate coordinator at least three weeks in advance of the date set for comprehensive examinations.